 6. Meditate and Reflect

 How long should you meditate?
+Meditation and mindfulness are the most important habits that will simplify your life.
 For me, meditation is less about time and more about a state of mind.
 When I wake up on the wrong side of the bed (grumpy and tired), meditation is like a tuning fork that allows me to bring myself back to a centred place.
 You can reset your mental state every morning with a routine meditation and finish your day in quiet reflection.
 If you believe, “I don’t have time to meditate every day”, you should probably meditate twice a day.